Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Numerical analysis and simulations

-For increased $0<\varepsilon<1$ compared to the above value of $\varepsilon \simeq 0.14$, the divergence between the two solutions is expected to occur sooner, in accordance with the linear growth estimate \eqref{distnum1}.
-Such behavior occurs when the dynamics is triggered from the initial condition \eqref{eq:num} with $q_0=0.4$, which yields a larger $\varepsilon \simeq \no{\phi(0)}_{\ell^2} \simeq 0.56$.
+For increased $0<\varepsilon<1$ compared to the above value of $\varepsilon \approx 0.14$, the divergence between the two solutions is expected to occur sooner, in accordance with the linear growth estimate \eqref{distnum1}.
+Such behavior occurs when the dynamics is triggered from the initial condition \eqref{eq:num} with $q_0=0.4$, which yields a larger $\varepsilon \approx \no{\phi(0)}_{\ell^2} \approx 0.56$.
 The bottom panel of Figure \ref{fig2AL-DNLSdensity} illustrates the corresponding time evolution of the norms for the difference $\delta(t)$.
 Notably, the top and middle panels of that figure, which depict the spatiotemporal evolution of the densities $|u_n(t)|^2$ and $|U_n(t)|^2$ of the AL and DNLS solutions, respectively, reveal an interesting phenomenon: although the distance $\delta(t)$, measured in various norms, increases significantly more rapidly compared to the case $q_0=0.1$ of Figure \ref{fig1AL-DNLSdensity}, the patterns of the two solutions still remain almost indistinguishable.
-The faster growth of the norms is a consequence of the different propagation speeds of the outgoing spatiotemporal oscillations of small amplitude emitted from the central cores of the densities $|u_n(t)|^2$ and $|U_n(t)|^2$ --- an effect that becomes more pronounced in the case $q_0=0.4$ compared to $q_0=0.1$.
+The faster growth of the norms is a consequence of the different propagation speeds of the outgoing spatiotemporal oscillations of small amplitude emitted from the central cores of the densities $|u_n(t)|^2$ and $|U_n(t)|^2$, an effect that becomes more pronounced in the case $q_0=0.4$ compared to $q_0=0.1$.
+It is noted that, over the time interval $[0,800]$, the DNLS solution with $q_0=0.1$ attains a maximum value $\max_{n,t}|U_n|^2 \approx 0.053684$, whereas the corresponding AL solution reaches $\max_{n,t}|u_n|^2 \approx 0.053781$.
+For $q_0 = 0.4$, the corresponding maximum values over the time interval $[0,100]$ are $\max_{n,t} |U_n|^2 \approx 1.085558$ and $\max_{n,t}|u_n|^2\approx 0.977670$, respectively.

 Finally, we compare the proximity results obtained in this work for the discrete AL and DNLS systems with the corresponding results of \cite{hkmms2024} in the setting of continuous NLS models.
 In the continuous setting with nonzero boundary conditions, the divergence between the dynamics of the integrable cubic NLS \eqref{nls} and its non-integrable generalization \eqref{gnlsp} occurs much sooner when $p>1$.
 Although the main features of the modulational instability pattern remain largely unchanged, the faster growth of the distance in various norms is due to subtle differences in the oscillations and the steeper gradients that develop far from the core.
 Notably, this divergence arises even for small values of the background $q_0$, affecting the evolution of the distance in the $H^1$ Sobolev norm.